What is the Difference Between Bank and NBFC?

 Basis Bank NBFC

-Variety of deposit acceptance Banks can accept both demand and time deposits Time deposits can be accepted under specific conditions but these institutions cannot accept demand deposits.
+A variety of deposit acceptance Banks can accept both demand and time deposits Time deposits can be accepted under specific conditions, but these institutions cannot accept demand deposits.

 Regulated By RBI in most cases RBI